 Parks with well marked fields are fantastic.
 Practice exercises become so much easier, as these fields give a point of reference for turns or course layout without having to bring anything extra.
 Baseball diamonds are particularly good for this, since even if they are not well maintained, the shape and general layout is usually still easy to see.
 Also, outside of little league season (Spring), most baseball diamonds see little use and aren’t terribly crowded.
 If no markings are available where you are flying, worry not, I gotcha covered.

 I know that this seems to be an absurd amount of information on finding a spot to fly.
 I fully expect most people to just rip open the box of their quadcopter and start flying then and there.
-However, always remember that these things can be extremely dangerous.
+However, always remember that these things can be dangerous.
 Sure they are marketed as fun toys, but they can cause serious damage to people and property.
 Here’s the thing – you become a steward of the community when flying.
 If you mess up and make it onto the 6 o’clock news because you stupidly flew into a power line or crashed into a baby or something, you make all of us look bad.
 It sucks, but it’s the way it is.
-Drones in general have a pretty bad reputation right now.
-Don’t be the guy that makes it worse.

 Alright so you have a spot that is safe to fly at and are itching to fly.
 Ok, ok, I’m done talking about all the pre-flight stuff (mostly).
 In the next part of this series we will finally talk about flying.